F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-you can review the output of each job while its running, click on the small 'console output' icon as shown in the screenshot:
+you can review the output of each job while its running, click on the small :guilabel: `console output` icon as shown in the screenshot:

    |jenkins050|

-wait until all of the jobs have finished (turned green).
+wait until all of the jobs have finished (turned green and got to the ).

    |jenkins060|